Supporting innovative student-centered learning strategies focused on Learning Sciences

 Future Ready Schools partnered with Columbia University’s National Center for Restructuring Education, Schools & Teaching (NCREST) to identify successful strategies for implementing innovative student-centered learning strategies as evidenced by research.
 NCREST identified just over 100 empirical research articles discussing evaluations and overviews of key Federal programs, school models, and approaches to innovative teaching practices to personalize and deepen learning in schools.

 Aligned to the Future Ready Schools Framework, each guide was written and developed by practitioners who were identified, recruited and vetted as experts in their area of focus.
 The guides were created to help all educators get started implementing learning science by providing access to ideas, tips and tricks, guiding questions and specific strategies grounded in the research-based elements described above.
-View the full research synthesis, or begin exploring the FRS learning science implementation guides by clicking on a topic of interest below.
+View the full research synthesis [link to NCREST lit review], or begin exploring the FRS learning science implementation guides by clicking on a topic of interest below.

 Provide teachers with access to resources for curriculum, assessments, and professional learning to support strong content knowledge and pedagogy.